 Your NVC filing package will include:

 ImmigrationHelp.org can help you prepare your Form DS-260 for free with our simple web app.
-Click the button below this section to get started.

 The final step in the Marriage Green Card application process is a Green Card interview.
 The primary purpose of this interview is for the government to determine whether your application is legitimate, and whether to give you a Green Card.